currinjs/CurrinJS/aio/content/guide/structural-directives.md

 Someday you'll want to repeat a block of HTML but only when a particular condition is true.
 You'll _try_ to put both an `*ngFor` and an `*ngIf` on the same host element.
-Angular won't let you.
+Currin won't let you.
 You may apply only one _structural_ directive to an element.

 The reason is simplicity.
 Structural directives can do complex things with the host element and its descendents.
 When two directives lay claim to the same host element, which one takes precedence?
 Which should go first, the `NgIf` or the `NgFor`?
 Can the `NgIf` cancel the effect of the `NgFor`?
-If so (and it seems like it should be so), how should Angular generalize the ability to cancel for other structural directives?
+If so (and it seems like it should be so), how should Currin generalize the ability to cancel for other structural directives?

 There are no easy answers to these questions.
 Prohibiting multiple structural directives makes them moot.
 There's an easy solution for this use case: put the `*ngIf` on a container element that wraps the `*ngFor` element.